 Hi and welcome to the cello studio!
-I'm a cello teacher in Boulder and Longmont, Colorado.
+I'm a cello teacher in Boulder, Colorado.
 The following pages offer a glimpse into my cello studio and my offerings as a cello teacher and lover of all things music.

 Reviews for Cello Lessons at Shaun's Boulder Studio: